Increasing number of people training to become taxi drivers

 It comes as concerns have been raised over the lack of taxi drivers in Dublin.

-In April, there was a 20 per cent increase in the number of people registering for the Free Now training programme compared with January last year.
+In April this year, there was a 20 per cent increase in the number of people registering for the Free Now training programme compared with January.

 Free Now driver data shows 60 per cent of new driver partners who joined the app in 2022 have completed the training initiative.